MuffinTrap/mtek-gdl/README.md

 ### Future plans
 1. Add support for reading glTF scenes: assimp or tinygltf
+2. Add Gnu Rocket integration for syncing

-This file was changed on 13.4.2024 by muffintrap to add explanation of the fork.
+This file was changed for version 0.100.0-muffintrap by muffintrap to add explanation of the fork.
 Original contents of README.md are below:

 # MTek-GDL